 As satisfying as it is to bite into a perfectly sweet, delectable gooey cookie, the process it takes to bake one can often feel way too labor-intensive.
 For those days that you want this sweet without much effort, try making one of these 11 no-bake cookie recipes.
 Not only are they super simple to make, but their chocolate, peanut butter, and coconut flavors may convince you that a cookie no longer needs an oven to be satisfying.
 Just imagine how many more you can eat with this extra time.

-Your no-bake cookies will be a gooey mess if you don't heat your sugar mixture for long enough, which will prevent the mixture from being viscous enough to hold the cookies together nicely.
+Your no-bake cookies will be a gooey mess if you don't heat your sugar mixture for long enough which will prevent the mixture from being sufficiently viscous to hold the cookies together nicely.

 Vegan Peanut Butter Cookies

 The Fixings: Nine simple ingredients form this recipe from the Minimalist Baker, and include the irresistible likes of maple syrup, coconut oil, sea salt, vegan dark chocolate, and natural peanut butter.
 Everything comes together in about 20 minutes and can keep for up to five days.

 Helpful Tip: "To keep this recipe naturally sweetened, simply use bittersweet or naturally sweetened dark chocolate," recipe creator Dana says.